History of the Pakistan national cricket team: Past history

+Pakistan cricket had an inauspicious start and at the time of independence in 1947, it was much different to how it is today.
+Cricket was very thinly spread across the country and even in major urban centres of Lahore and Karachi the game was mainly played by the middle classes.
+It was unknown in Pakistan's rural hinterland.
+In the Pashtun dominated areas the game was rejected due to its association with British rule.
+Since the Board of Control for Cricket in India continued to be based in Mumbai, there was no central structure left for cricket in Pakistan.
+There were also no Test match grounds and no first class cricket competitions.
+There were only two turf wickets, both in Lahore.
+While India retained membership of the Imperial Cricket Conference, Pakistan had to start from scratch.

+To prevent Pakistani cricketers from drifting away from the game, Justice Alvin Robert Cornelius, the first vice-president of the Board of Control for Cricket in Pakistan sought to attract international teams to Pakistan with great difficulty.
+West Indies captained by John Goddard were the first cricket team to tour Pakistan during November 1948.
+They were informed by Lala Amarnath that the Pakistan cricket team is "just a schoolboys' team", a statement that incensed the Pakistani cricket players.
+Justice Cornelius removed Mohammad Saeed as Pakistan's first captain and replaced him with Abdul Hafeez Kardar.

-After the independence of Pakistan in 1947, and the establishment of the separate nation state of Pakistan, cricket in the country developed steadily and Pakistan was given Test match status at a meeting of the Imperial Cricket Conference at Lord's Cricket Ground on 28 July 1952 following recommendation by India, which, being the successor state of the British Raj, did not have to go through such a process.
+Pakistan was given Test match status at a meeting of the Imperial Cricket Conference at Lord's Cricket Ground on 28 July 1952 following recommendation by India, which, being the successor state of the British Raj, did not have to go through such a process.

 Pakistan's first Test match was played in Delhi in October 1952 as part of a five Test series which India won 2–1.
 Pakistan made their first tour of England in 1954 and drew the series 1–1 after a memorable victory at The Oval in which fast bowler Fazal Mahmood took 12 wickets.
 Pakistan's first home Test match was in Dacca in January 1955 against India, after which four more Test matches were played in Bahawalpur, Lahore, Peshawar and Karachi (all five matches in the series were drawn, the first such occurrence in test history).

 The team is considered strong but unpredictable.
 Traditionally Pakistani cricket has had players of great talent but limited discipline, making them a team which could play inspirational cricket one day and then perform less than ordinarily another day.
 Over the years, competitions between India and Pakistan have always been emotionally charged and provide for intriguing contests, as talented teams from both sides of the border elevate their game to new levels to produce high-quality cricket.
 Pakistan's matches against India in the Cricket World Cup have seen packed stadiums and heightened atmospheres no matter where the World Cup has been held.